Open Ad Hoc Teamwork with Cooperative Game Theory: Conclusion

 \textbf{Discussion.} In this work we address the challenging problem of open ad hoc teamwork, aiming to design an agent capable of collaborating with teammates without prior coordination under dynamically changing team compositions.
 We propose a novel approach by incorporating cooperative game theory to develop a new theory.
 This theory effectively gives an interpretation to the joint Q-value representation leveraged in the state-of-the-art algorithm, GPL.
+In addition, the learning paradigm employed in GPL's framework is understood based on our theory.
 Building upon the empirical foundation of GPL, we introduce a novel algorithm, CIAO, which includes an additional regularizer and a constraint for representation thanks to our theory.
-Consequently, CIAO can be seen as a subclass of GPL, providing extra information through our theory to narrow down he joint Q-value's hypothesis space, facilitating learning.
-CIAO-S and CIAO-C are two implementations of CIAO for variant dynamic affinity graph structures.
-The taxonomy of these algorithms is summarized in Fig.~\ref{fig:algo_relation}.
-Experimental results validate the effectiveness of our theory and demonstrate the superior performance of CIAO over GPL.
+Consequently, CIAO can be seen as an extension of GPL, providing extra information through our theory to narrow down the joint Q-value's hypothesis space, to improve learning efficiency.
+Furthermore, the incorporation of dynamic affinity graphs into OSB-CAG opens up a new avenue of designing graphs describing agent relationships aligned to game objectives.
+Experimental results validate the effectiveness of our theory and demonstrate the superior performance of CIAO.

-\textbf{Limitations and Future Work.} This work is the first in establishing both a theory and a practical algorithm rooted in cooperative game theory to address the challenges of open ad hoc teamwork using a graph-based approach.
-The work opens up avenues of several promising future directions.
-Firstly, to enhance the scope and applicability of our theory, a logical next step involves exploring the adaptivity of teammates, a factor currently omitted in our theory for simplicity.
-Another promising direction is investigating why ad hoc teamwork algorithms perform better with agent-type sets including types trained by RL, providing a deeper understanding of the results in Section \ref{subsec:sensitivity_to_different_teammates}.
-Lastly, a compelling future direction involves delving into the intrinsic reasons necessitating the implementation of agent models with graph-based approaches (that is not covered by our theory), beyond their on the surface apparent capability to handle open teams.
+\textbf{Limitation and Future Work.} This work is the first in establishing both a theory and a practical algorithm rooted in cooperative game theory to address ad hoc teamwork.
+It opens up avenues of several promising future directions.
+Firstly, to enhance the scope and applicability of our theory, a logical next step involves exploring the adaptivity of teammates with time-varying agent-types, a factor currently omitted in our theory for simplicity.
+Another compelling direction is investigating the design of understandable joint Q-value representation for open ad hoc teamwork, other than linear decomposition with pairwise relationships and individual values justified in this work.
+This thread can push forward the potential deployment of ad hoc teamwork to safety-critical environments requiring trustworthy and cost-saving solutions, with fewer trial-and-error interactions.